tc39/notes/es7/2017-01/jan-25.md

 MM: Yes!
 It's in the original README

-JL: I would really like to see this as the maximally minimal.
+JLZ: I would really like to see this as the maximally minimal.
 I would object to adding the additional capabilities.

 JHD: Would you be content if we could add this later?